 5. Dining alone

 Saying “Table for one, please” is a little uncomfortable when you're not used to it, but dining alone is something you'll quickly adapt to.
 Many solo travellers bury themselves in a book or magazine at meal times, but this can leave you closed off to conversation.
 Use eating out as an opportunity to catch up on your travel journal or draft emails to send home – keeping busy and looking purposeful will not only help you to avoid pitying glances, but also leave you open to conversation with inquisitive staff or other customers.
+Reading in a cafe (Shutterstock)

 It's not uncommon for solo travellers (women in particular) to be targeted for scams, as people can assume that you're vulnerable.
 Polish up your haggling and negotiating skills before you leave, and carry yourself with conviction – strong and confident body language can go a long way.
 Be charming and polite at first, smiling to try and diffuse the situation, but if problems continue, walk away and find what you need elsewhere.